Free expat tax extension icon

 Transportation $70/month $150/month Costa Rica – 53.3% lower

-Compared to the United States overall, Costa Rica’s total cost of living is 33.9% lower when rent is included, and 23.0% lower without rent.
-Also, looking closer at Costa Rica’s most popular expat areas reveal key differences in affordability:
+Compared to the United States overall, Costa Rica's total cost of living is 33.9% lower when rent and utilities comparisons are included, and 23.0% lower without rent.
+Looking closer at Costa Rica's most popular expat areas reveals key differences in affordability:

 San José vs Guanacaste: Guanacaste's rent is 54.8% lower than San José, offering better value for beach-loving expats.